zvada/technology/docs/documentation/style-guide.md

 - The title should be the only level 1 heading
 - Level 1 headings should use the `====` format
 - Level 2 headings should use the `----` format
-- Other heading levels should use the appropriate number of `#` up to a maximum of level 5 headings.
-  Spin-off a new document or re-organize the existing document if you find that you regularly need level 5 headings.
 - Use Title Case for level 1 and level 2 headings.
 Only capitalize the first word for all other headings.
+- Other heading levels should use the appropriate number of `#`
+- Go no deeper than of level 5 headings
+- Spin-off a new document or re-organize the existing document if you find that you regularly need level 5 headings.

 Links
 -----